Frequently Asked Questions

 Because I primarily focus on licensing my work, I don't need to worry about manufacturing products, inventory, shipping, or customer support.
 Not only does this mean I never need to deal with storing inventory (which would be difficult since I'm always on the move), it also frees up a lot of time to do the things I love: travel the world and create art.

-Bonuses that make my life especially travel-friendly: No kids, no husband, no pets.
-My parents are kind enough to let me use their house as the address for my LLC and my dad deposits all my checks.
+Bonuses that make my life especially travel-friendly: No kids and no pets.
+While I love animals, I cannot fathom that kind of responsibility in my life right now.
+I also have an incredible support system: My parents are kind enough to let me use their house as the address for my LLC and my dad deposits any checks that come in.
 My brother and his wife generously allow me to store most of my belongings in their basement.
 This gives me the freedom to take off anywhere in the world at a whim with just a backpack and passport.

 Even if you're not quite ready to leave everything behind and become a nomad, there's still a bright future for corporate wanderlusters.
 Workplace flexibility is becoming more and more of a demand.
 Many companies are following the startup model and beginning to offer flexible work hours, opportunities to work remotely, and incentives like unlimited vacation days (Netflix, LinkedIn, GE are already there), wellness programs, casual dress codes, and supporting entrepreneurial efforts and personal projects.
 A huge shift is upon us!